neozhixuan/SC1015_Z139_Team3/README.md

 In this repository, you will find three Jupyter notebooks, EDA.ipynb, convolutionalneuralnetwork.ipynb, and influencefunctions.ipynb, which contain the following components:

-   1) **EDA.ipynb** : This notebook contains an Exploratory Data Analysis (EDA) of the CIFAR-10 dataset.
+   1) **[exploratoryanalysis.ipynb](https://github.com/neozhixuan/SC1015_Z139_Team3/blob/main/exploratoryanalysis.ipynb)** : This notebook contains an Exploratory Data Analysis (EDA) of the CIFAR-10 dataset.
 It involves a thorough examination of the dataset, its structure, and its properties.
 This EDA helps us gain insights into the dataset and informs our decisions on preprocessing and model selection for the image classification task.

    2) **[convolutionalneuralnetwork.ipynb](https://github.com/neozhixuan/SC1015_Z139_Team3/blob/main/convolutionalneuralnetwork.ipynb)** : This notebook demonstrates the process of classifying images from the CIFAR-10 dataset using a Convolutional Neural Network (CNN) implemented in PyTorch.
 The CNN architecture is designed to learn and identify the features of the images effectively, resulting in accurate classification of the images into their respective labels.
 The notebook also includes data preprocessing, model training, evaluation, and visualization of the results.
 The accuracy scores of the model are presented and discussed in detail.